jbh1091/Portfolio/LondonHousing/README.md

 2) Exploratory Data Analysis
 3) Predictive Analytics/Supervised Machine Learning

 with some real-world data.
-Currently only step 1 is available here.
+Currently step 1 is complete, some EDA is done already.